 It is also a statement that the discourse of the journal and of the wider academic discourse that it represents will not mean anything-will be preoccupied with questions about civilization and Christianity, and about acculturation-unless it acknowledges and reflects the invariant properties of First Nations discourse and the current topics of it.
-To do otherwise is presumptuously to define the academic field of discourse as the "real" one, and in the process, to question the legitimacy of First Nations discourse in the definition of issues.
+To do otherwise is presumptuously to define the academic field of discourse as the "real" one, and in the process to question the legitimacy of First Nations discourse in the definition of issues.

-This raises some important questions: How does the journal "acknowledge" and "reflect" a discourse which it cannot incorporate?
+This raises some important questions: How does the journal "acknowledge" and "reflect" a discourse that it cannot incorporate?
 What are the implications of the kind of general review of academic discourse with which Hedley provided us?

 One statement about the state of Indian education that was published in this journal and that reflected First Nations discourse was one of the earliest to appear in the journal.
 At the request of Alan Berger, who started this publication as a newsletter in 1974, a well-known Chipewyan artist drew a masthead for Indian-Ed, this journal's first emanation.
-That logo is reprinted to the right.
+That logo is reprinted below.

 The journal can reflect First Nations discourse in several ways.
-The most immediate example is the last issue (Volume 17, Number 2, "Through Two Pairs of Eyes"), published at the University of British Columbia.
-Jo-ann Archibald, in "Coyote's Story About Orality and Literacy," looks at the concepts of orality and literacy through two pairs of eyes.
-With Coyote, Archibald first allows the juxtaposition, the "dialectics," of orality and literacy to stand in conflictual relationship, but in reaffirming the need to maintain First Nations' oral traditions she and Coyote remove nothing from "literacy"-there is no essential apposition, and the literacy-a valued thing-does not deny the legitimacy of the oral modem academic discussions that seem to be consistent with indigenous knowledge systems.
-Chaos theory, the idea of fractals (see Gleick, 1987, for example), and the cybernetics of living systems as explained by Maturana and Varela (1980) are some areas of academic discourse in which Native scholars recognize "new" knowledge as being consistent with our "old" ways.
+The most immediate example is the last issue (Volume 17, Number 2 Through Two Pairs of Eyes), published at the University of British Columbia.
+Jo-ann nothing from "literacy"-there is no essential apposition, the literacy-a valued thing-does not deny the legitimacy of the oral medium.

-&lt;sup>2(...continued)

-medium.
 The legitimacy of neither oral nor literate vision is denied; neither oral nor literate vision is "more" or "less" Indian.

+Archibald, in "Coyote's Story About Orality and Literacy," looks at the concepts of orality and literacy through two pairs of eyes.
+With Coyote, Archibald first allows the juxtaposition, the "dialectics," or orality and literacy to stand in conflictual relationship, but in reaffirming the need to maintain First Nations' oral traditions she and Coyote remove

-Even earlier in this journal, Mabel Johnson allowed the reprinting of a piece she wrote for the Yukon Indian News: "Tlinget Way To Tan a Moose Hide."
+Even earlier in this journal, Mabel Johnson (1981) allowed the reprinting of a piece she wrote for the Yukon Indian News: "Tlinget Way To Tan a Moose Hide."
 That article can stand as a description of steps in tanning a moose hide.
-It reads like speech (e.g., "Put the hide on the stick and this time start from the tail and work up against the hair, cutting if off with a long bladed knife. ...
-The knife is sharp so watch you don't cut the skin," [p.
-14]).
+It reads like speech (e.g., "Put the hide on the stick and this time start from the tail and work up against the hair, cutting it off with a long bladed knife....
+The knife is short so watch you don't cut the skin," p.
+14).
 It can also be read as saying something about tradition, modernity, and education generally.
 It certainly speaks to the reader in personal terms, establishes the reader very coherently in time and place relative to the earth, and speaks to us about the relationship between "learning" and "book learning."
 She ends her description